Gain Experience in the Field

 Externships combine legal placements with a classroom component to help students get the most from their experience.

-Externships place students in the heart of some of the most exciting courts, companies, firms, and government & nonprofit agencies in the world.
-We offer full-time immersion experiences through our Semester-in-Practice Program, or more part time, flexible options.
+Externships place students in the heart of some of the most interesting companies, courts, law firms, government agencies, and public interest organizations.
+We offer full-time immersion experiences through our Semester-in-Practice Program, or many part time, flexible options.

 Some of the most common current student questions are answered below.
 For a more general overview of what we offer, start with our externships overview section.